simpligility/maven-training/prereq.md

    the directory of your JDK, and also add ${JAVA_HOME}/bin to your PATH environment variable.

-Detailed instructions for installing the JDK on Windows or OSX is available from Oracle at one of the following URLs.
+Detailed instructions for installing the JDK on Windows or OSX are available from Oracle at one of the following URLs.

 * Installing the JDK on Microsoft Windows: http://bit.ly/19AfRHX

 * Installing the JDK on Apple's OSX: http://bit.ly/1e40zmg

-Once you have successfully install the JDK, test your installation by running "java -version".
+Once you have successfully installed the JDK, test your installation by running "java -version".

 ## Installing Apache Maven